ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ##### src (optional)

-If present, `amp-date-picker` makes a request for JSON data to populate the `highlighted` and `blocked` lists, as well as matching templates in the document to lists of dates.
+If present, `amp-date-picker` requests JSON data to populate the `highlighted` and `blocked` lists, as well as matching templates in the document to lists of dates.

+While waiting for the JSON response, the date picker renders the templates specified in the markup.

 ```json
 {